 “Hey, man, you got a flamethrower,” he pointed out, and held up his empty rifle for emphasis.
 “I got nothing.
 Give me your sidearm.
 Please.”

 “Shit,” Apone cursed as he drew his own sidearm.
 “I should have thought of that.
 Hand it over, Dietrich.
-Frost, give yours to ‘Ski.
 Crowe, get it out.”

-Dietrich reluctantly pulled her sidearm out and handed it over to Hudson, passing the spare magazines to him as well.
-Frost gave his own sidearm to Wierzbowski as Crowe slung his rifle over his shoulder and drew his own handgun.
+Dietrich reluctantly pulled her sidearm out and handed it over to Hudson along with the spare magazines as Crowe slung his rifle over his shoulder and drew his own handgun.
+Frost reached down for his own sidearm, saying, “Heads up, Drake,” but Apone stopped him.

 “Drake, Vasquez, sorry, sweethearts.
-That’s all we got,” Apone apologized to them.
+Don’t think you want to have to carry those things on top of a needing a free hand for a sidearm,” Apone said, gesturing at their smartguns.
 Vasquez and Drake both shrugged.
-At first, Hudson thought it was because they knew they wouldn’t be able to carry sidearms along with the bulk of their smartguns, but when Apone turned away, he saw them give each other a meaningful glance, and when he looked more closely, he saw they both had batteries hooked up to their smartguns again.
+At first, Hudson was a little surprised that Vasquez hadn’t even tried to draw her Model 39 and Drake wasn’t insisting on getting Frost’s sidearm regardless of what else they were carrying, but when Apone turned away, Hudson saw them give each other a meaningful glance, and as he looked more closely, he saw they both had batteries hooked up to their smartguns again.
 They must have been carrying spares that Apone didn’t know about.
 That, and the weight of the VP70 in his hands, was a comfort.
 A small comfort, but still something.

 They resumed moving deeper into the processing plant, and Hudson continued scanning, motion tracker in his left hand, sidearm in his right.
 As they went, he began to notice a sharp, pungent smell, and something dropped out of his stomach.
 He knew the smell of dead, rotting bodies.
 He had smelled it many times before.
 But he had never smelled anything so overpowering, and it increased with every yard they advanced until it filled his lungs.
 He knew what was coming, but he didn’t want to see it.